stormpath/stormpath-documentation/source/005_auth_n.rst

 7. At this point, a language/framework-specific integration would use this ``href`` to create a Session for the user.

-As a developer, integrating Social Login into your application only requires three steps:
+As a developer, integrating Social Login into your application with Stormpath only requires three steps:

 1. Create a Social Directory for your Provider.